tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 data will betransparent to nodes that do not support or do not participate in the IOAM process.

+### In-situ OAM Direct Export

+IOAM Direct Export (DEX) {{?I-D.ietf-ippm-ioam-direct-export}} is an IOAM Option-Type in which the operational state and telemetry information is collected according to the specified profile and exported in a manner and format defined by a local policy.

+In IOAM DEX, the user data packet is only used to trigger the IOAM data to be directly exported or locally aggregated without being pushed into in-flight data packets.

 ## Network Slicing

-{{?I-D.ietf-teas-ietf-network-slices}} specifies the definition of an IETF Network Slice.
-It further discusses the general framework for requesting and operating IETF Network Slices, their characteristics, and the necessary system components and interfaces.

-Multiple network slices can be realized on top of a single physical network.

-In order to overcome scale challenges, IETF Network Slices may be aggregated into groups according to similar characteristics.
-The slice aggregate
-{{?I-D.bestbar-teas-ns-packet}} is a construct that comprises of the traffic flows of one or more IETF Network Slices of similar characteristics.
+An IETF Network Slice service provides connectivity coupled with a set of network resource commitments and is expressed in terms of one or more connectivity constructs.
+A slice-flow aggregate
+{{?I-D.bestbar-teas-ns-packet}} refers to the set of traffic streams from one or more connectivity constructs belonging to one or more IETF Network Slices that are mapped to a set of network resources and provided the same forwarding treatment.
+The packets associated with a slice-flow aggregate may carry a marking in the packet's network layer header to identify this association and this marking is referred to as Flow-Aggregate Selector (FAS).
+The FAS is used to map the packet to the associated set of network resources and provide the corresponding forwarding treatment to the packet.

-A router that requires forwarding of a packet that belongs to a slice aggregate may have to decide on the forwarding action to take based on selected next-hop(s), and the forwarding treatment (e.g., scheduling and drop policy) to enforce based on the associated  per-hop behavior.
+A router that requires forwarding of a packet that belongs to a slice-flow aggregate may have to decide on the forwarding action to take based on selected next-hop(s), and the forwarding treatment (e.g., scheduling and drop policy) to enforce based on the associated  per-hop behavior.

-The routers in the network that forward traffic over links that are shared by multiple slice aggregates need to identify the slice aggregate packets in order to enforce the associated forwarding action and treatment.
+In this case, the routers that forward traffic over resources that are shared by multiple slice-flow aggregates need to identify the slice aggregate packets in order to enforce the associated forwarding action and treatment.

-An IETF network slice MAY support the following key features:

-1. A Slice Selector
-2. A Network Resource Partition associated with a slice aggregate.
-3. A Path selection criteria
-4. Verification that per slice Slice Level Objectives (SLOs) are being met.
-This may be done by active measurements (inferred) or by using hybrid measurement methods, e.g., IOAM.
-5. Additionally, there is an on-going discussion on using Service Functions (SFs) with network slices.
-This may require insertion of an NSH.
-6. For multi-domain scenarios, a packet that traverses multiple domains may encode different identifiers within each domain.
+MNA can be used to indicate the action and carry ancillary data for packets traversing Label Switched Paths (LSPs).
+An MNA network action can be used to carry the FAS in MPLS packets.

-### Global Identifier as Flow-Aggregate Selector
+### Dedicated Identifier as Flow-Aggregate Selector

-A Global Identifier as a Flow-Aggregate Selector (G-FAS) can be encoded in the MPLS packet as defined in {{?I-D.kompella-mpls-mspl4fa}},
+A dedicated Identifier that is independent of forwarding can be carried in the packet as a Flow-Aggregate Selector (FAS).
+This can be encoded in the MPLS packet as defined in {{?I-D.kompella-mpls-mspl4fa}},
 {{?I-D.li-mpls-enhanced-vpn-vtn-id}}, and
 {{?I-D.decraene-mpls-slid-encoded-entropy-label-id}}.
-The G-FAS is used to associate the packets belonging to Slice-Flow Aggregate to the underlying Network Resource Partition (NRP) as described in
+The FAS is used to associate the packets belonging to Slice-Flow Aggregate to the underlying Network Resource Partition (NRP) as described in
 {{?I-D.bestbar-teas-ns-packet}}.

-The G-FAS can be encoded within an MPLS label carried in the packet's MPLS label stack.
-All packets that belong to the same flow aggregate MAY carry the same FAS in the MPLS label stack.

-When MPLS packets carry a G-FAS, MPLS LSRs use the forwarding label to select the forwarding next-hop(s), and use the G-FAS in the MPLS packet to infer the specific forwarding treatment that needs to be applied on the packet.
+When MPLS packets carry a dedicated FAS identifier, the MPLS LSRs use the forwarding label to select the forwarding next-hop(s), and use the FAS in the MPLS packet to infer the specific forwarding treatment that needs to be applied on the packet.

+The FAS can be encoded within an MPLS label carried in the packet's MPLS label stack.
+All MPLS packets that belong to the same flow aggregate MAY carry the same FAS identifier.

 ### Forwarding Label as a Flow-Aggregate Selector